mkaszubowski/reefpoints/source/posts/2016-02-10-how-to-have-a-side-project.md

 *Pencil Portrait from my very limited [portfolio](https://www.behance.net/edeblois)*

 **What do you do outside work?**
 I tend to go back to the things I enjoyed doing before discovering the joy of programming.
-I have a variety of hobbies that I try to juggle as time permits, ranging from drawing or painting, practicing photography (I took an online photography course at the Photography Institute a few years ago and try to keep), practicing piano (I’ve been taking weekly piano lessons for the past six years), and just gaming.
+I have a variety of hobbies that I try to juggle as time permits, ranging from drawing or painting, practicing photography (I took an online photography course at the Photography Institute a few years ago and try to keep up), practicing piano (I’ve been taking weekly piano lessons for the past six years), and just gaming.

 **How do you feel it feeds into your work, if at all**?
 I don’t particularly feel that any of those activities feed into my work at all, but it’s a nice distraction from my day-to-day work.